Summers County, West Virginia Land For Sale (14 results)

 ZONING

-Summers County currently has no known zoning or subdivision regulations.
-However, all prospective buyers should consult the County Government and the Health Department for any changes and details regarding zoning, building codes, and installation of water wells and septic systems.
+Mercer County is subject to some zoning and subdivision regulations.
+All prospective buyers should consult the County Commission and also the Health Department for details regarding zoning, building codes and installation of septic systems.

 ACTIVE